 Once you’ve established what the code means for your particular vehicle, you can use the information to purchase parts so you can repair the car yourself, or you can share the data with your mechanic.
 Even if your mechanic runs the codes and does independent diagnostic work, you can use the information you’ve gathered to confirm the mechanic’s assessment.

-Different Types of OBD2 Scanners and Their Prices
+Different Types of OBD2 Diagnostic Tools and Their Prices